T

 museum

-The main building of the National Museum houses extensive collections of Polish art, including medieval art, 19th-century paintings, and modern works.
-It's a great place to get a comprehensive overview of Polish artistic heritage.
+The main building of the National Museum houses extensive collections of Polish art, including medieval art, 19th-century paintings, and decorative arts.
+It's a comprehensive overview of Polish artistic heritage.

 • Check for temporary exhibitions which often feature international artists.